Shady-45/E-Shopping/README.md

 ## Deployment

-The application is deployed using [Netlify](https://www.netlify.com/) and can be accessed at [Your Deployment Link](https://your-deployment-link).
+The application is deployed using [Vercel](https://www.vercel.com/) and can be accessed at [Your Deployment Link](https://totalitycorp-frontend-challenge-tawny.vercel.app/).

 ## Author

-[Your Name]
+Chalat Rahul
-[Your Email]
+rahulchalat@gmail.com

 ## Acknowledgments

-This project was developed as part of the E-Commerce Website Challenge provided by [Challenge Provider's Name](https://challenge-provider-website).
+This project was developed as part of the E-Commerce Website Challenge provided by [Totality Corp](https://www.totalitycorp.com/).

 ## License